dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. If you dont have your own private keys you dont own any Bitcoin.
 1. Prices will only rise if the enthusiasm of buyers outweighs the fear of sellers.
 1. Crypto Collapse
+1. The biggest security threat to a computer system is said to be the idiot at the keyboard